alatruwe/ai-system-design/README.md

 ---

-This is a thinking framework for anyone building AI into products and systems — not just using AI, but designing AI features.
+This is a thinking framework for anyone building AI into products and systems, not just using AI, but designing AI features.
 It's tool-agnostic, and it's framed as questions to think about rather than rules to follow.

 **Who this is for:**
 - Developers building AI features